A-Z GUIDE on choosing a Surfboard

-The best Surfboard for an Intermediate surfer is also good for the advanced surfer in small to medium waves so it’s a great all rounder for sure.
+The best Surfboard for an Intermediate surfer is also right for the advanced surfer in small to medium waves, so it’s a great all-rounder for sure.

 Make sure to check out the surfing tips for intermediate surfers down below as well!

 So, Which Is THE BEST Surfboard For An Intermediate Surfer?

 An intermediate surfer is the one who has gone through the basic surfing lessons in surf school or by themselves with a large foam board.
 An Intermediate surfer knows how to paddle for a wave, stand up and even take turns.
 To advance yourself from beginner-intermediate to advanced intermediate: you will be able to catch waves easy, make turns, and also finish off the wave.
 Down here I have listed some crucial factors on which are the best surfboards for intermediate surfers.